romainbessugesmeusy/netlify-plugin-auth0-patch-urls/README.md

 1. In order to get it to work properly, it is required to create a Management API token in the APIs section of your Auth0 account, and grant it the `read:clients` and `update:clients` permission.

-2. Then you need to create a dedicated Application ("achine to machine") and choose the previously created API in the APIs tab.
+2. Then you need to create a dedicated Application ("machine to machine") and choose the previously created API in the APIs tab.

 3. Lastly, you have to declare the environment variables that will contain all the client ID and secrets required by this